 Conewago Township in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are Conewago Chapel Bell (here, next to this marker); Stones from the Mass House (within shouting distance of this marker); Patrick McSherry (approx. 1.4 miles away); John Timon Reily (approx. 1.4 miles away); Destruction of Private Property (approx. 2.9 miles away); In Memory and in Grateful Recognition of (approx. 2.9 miles away); History of the Ten Commandments Monolith (approx. 3 miles away); Abraham Lincoln (approx. 3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Conewago Chapel (here, next to this marker); Stones from the Mass House (within shouting distance of this marker); Patrick McSherry (approx. 1.4 miles away); John Timon Reily (approx. 1.4 miles away); Destruction of Private Property (approx. 2.9 miles away); In Memory and in Grateful Recognition of (approx. 2.9 miles away); History of the Ten Commandments Monolith (approx. 3 miles away); Abraham Lincoln (approx. 3 miles away).
 Touch for a list and map of all markers in Conewago Township.

 Credits.
 This page was last revised on November 12, 2020.
 It was originally submitted on November 12, 2020, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 35 times since then.
-Photos: 1, 2. submitted on November 12, 2020, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 35 times since then and 3 times this year.
+Photos: 1, 2, 3. submitted on November 12, 2020, by Devry Becker Jones of Washington, District of Columbia.